Cham-Myae-40614796/Coursework-group2/README.md

 The aim of this code review is to check that testing has been correctly specified.

 1. Define unit tests.
+* UnitTestApp.java is created for unit testing.
+* Test cases are written with Junit.

 2. Define integration tests.
+* IntegrationTestApp.java is created for integration testing.
+* Test cases are written with Junit.
+* Assertion method: assertEquals() is used to check the equality of two objects.

 3. Tests running on GitHub Actions.
+* Added UnitTests and IntegrationTests in GitHub Actions workflow.

+Additional comments:
+* All 32 reports have been generated.
+* Install jacoco-maven-plugin to generate code coverage reports.
+* Link to check code coverage of the project: https://app.codecov.io/gh/Cham-Myae-40614796/Coursework-group2/tree/develop

 # Workflow status